On a generalized Brauer group in mixed characteristic cases, II: Abstract

 \section{Abstract}

-As an extension of an author's previous paper (\cite[Theorem 1.1]{Sak}), we prove the Gersten's conjecture for the $p$-torsion subgroup of the generalized Brauer group over a henselian regular local ring of mixed characteristic $(0, p)$.
-We also prove the $\mathbb{P}^{1}$-homotopy invariance for the generalized Brauer group which is an analogue of a result due to Auel-Bigazzi–B\"{o}hning–Graf von Bothmer (\cite[Theorem 1.1]{A-B-B-G}) in mixed characteristic cases.
+As an extension of an author's previous paper (\cite[Theorem 1.1]{Sak}), we prove the Gersten-type conjecture for the mod $p$ \'{e}tale motivic cohomology over a local ring of a smooth scheme over the spectrum of a discrete valuation ring of mixed characteristic $(0, p)$.
+We also prove the $\mathbb{P}^{1}$-homotopy invariance for the generalized Brauer group which is a generalization of a result due to Saltman (\cite{Salt}) in mixed characteristic cases.